CS-3311-JDE-3346/vocoder-webapp/README.md

 ### New Features
 - Users can now export learning content as PDF.
 - Users can now specify the midi file to be used in the vocoder
+- Users can now select from "teacher" and "student".
+- Users can now track learning progress by marking sections as "complete".

 ### Bug Fixes

 ### Known Issues
+- Vocoder experiences inability to run on some machines.
+- Browser prevents exporting of MIDI file ran through vocoder.

 ## Version 0.2.0
 ### New Features